 COASTAL CRUISING AND BAREBOAT TRAINING in Channel Islands National Park.
 That’s what I do.
 That and cruises for up to four people just for the fun of it.
-In terms of ASA qualifications, I only do private lessons – just you and your crew.
+In terms of ASA qualifications, I offer private lessons – just you and your crew – ASA 101, 103, 104, 105, 106.
 And if your crew is a spouse who just needs a vacation, that’s fine, too.

 There are two big differences between a day sail and a cruise.
 1. Planning: long range weather, meals, navigation, contingency planning and emergency preparation.
 2. The need to monitor and conserve: fresh water, fuel food, materiel integrity of your yacht and the health and well being of your crew.
 There are many new skills that you will learn as you work your way from ASA 103 and up to the ASA 106 Advanced Coastal Cruising certificate.
 I go well beyond ASA textbook and testing requirements to develop the skills you need to operate safely beyond the bounds of standard tourist cruising destinations such as the Med, Tahiti and the BVI.